 In verses 9-11:

-- What was Jesus’ attitude?
+What was Jesus’ attitude?
 Did He complain and murmur?
-Who has never complained or murmured when told to do something that we did not want to do?
+Who has never complained or murmured when told to do something that we didn’t want to do?

 Believers should have an attitude that enables us to lay aside our rights in order to serve others.
 If we say we are believers of Christ, then we should want to live as he lived.
 We should also develop an attitude of humility as we serve, just as Christ did; even though we may not get recognized for our service.
 Can you accept the fact that the pain involved in obedience may benefit those you serve and not you?